BY: Dr. Sagnik Mukherjee (MBBS; MD; MIPS; MIAPP)

 Treating patients with dementia and acute stroke patients

 Clinical diagnosis of frontotemporal dementia does not just end with Structural Imaging, Amyloid PET Imaging, or prescription medication.
-It requires neuropsychiatric services as follow-up care to prevent them from developing suicidal tendencies.
+It requires neuropsychiatric services as follow-up care to prevent patients from developing suicidal tendencies.
 Acute stroke patients tend to develop psychiatric disorders like depression or anxiety.
-To treat them efficiently, neuropsychiatric consultation is a must.
-The medical benefits of neuropsychiatric disorders are immense as they reduce disease burden and its adverse outcomes.
-Consulting a neuropsychiatrist is the immediate need of the hour when a patient has a neurological problem.
-Look for a qualified and experienced neuropsychiatric clinic like Mental Health Research Centre and consult their psychiatrists to get modest but assured benefits.
+To treat them efficiently, a neuropsychiatric consultation is a must.
+The medical benefits of addressing neuropsychiatric disorders are immense as they reduce disease burden and its adverse outcomes.
+Consulting a neuropsychiatrist, such as a highly regarded [psychiatrist in Kolkata] (Dr. Sagnik Mukherjee), is the immediate need of the hour when a patient has a neurological problem.
+Look for a qualified and experienced neuropsychiatric clinic like Mental Health Research Centre and consult their psychiatrists to get modest but assured benefits. .